olimaye/philander/doc/sysdesign/adr/return-values.md

 -->

 We are aware of the following:
-* we know, how to program it
+* We have to check the whole code, modify part of it and thoroughly test the result.
-* it's expensive and hard to get.
+* In orderto prevent from divergence, we have to stick to this decision, in the future.

 ## Related ADRs <!-- optional -->